Lexideck-Technologies/ROUND_Harmonic/README.md

 ### Chapter 6: The Frozen Basin (v0.8.0)
 In v0.8.0, we solved the **Stability-Plasticity Dilemma**.
 Standard networks (like GRU) fail during long-term training because "Plasticity" implies vulnerability.
 If a weight can move to learn, it can move to forget.
 ROUND v0.8.0 introduces **Autonomous Phase Locking**.
 When a neuron's phase resonance exceeds a critical threshold ($2^{-9}$), it declares itself "Solved" and enters **Cryostasis** (The Gradient Vault).
 Its weights freeze, becoming a permanent "Crystal" of knowledge, while the rest of the network remains fluid.
 This allows ROUND to survive 1500 epochs of massive noise ("The Storm") with **100% Retention**, while GRUs suffer catastrophic collapse.

+### Chapter 7: The Crystalline Bridge (v1.0.0)
+The final ascent.
+In the Crystalline Era, we achieved **Phasic Sovereignty**.
+We discovered that once a neuron is topologically locked via the **Structural Snap** (v0.9.0), its hidden phase $\phi$ is no longer just a "state"—it is a **Sovereign Identity**.
+We demonstrated this by performing the **Phasic Sandwich Relay**: we took the hidden identity from a frozen Decoder and handed it directly to a frozen Encoder.
+The result? **100% Bit-Perfect Reconstruction** for all 256 ASCII characters.
+Traditional "Vector Memory" (GRU) collapsed in the same test ($0.4\%$ accuracy), proving that only Phasic Manifolds can act as universal informatic carriers.

 ---

 ## Executive Summary: Spinor Monism and Cryostasis